 The use of implantable ambulatory event monitors, either patient activated or auto-activated, may be considered medically necessary only in the small subset of patients who experience recurrent symptoms of syncope or presyncope so infrequently that a prior trial of Holter monitor and other external ambulatory event monitors has been unsuccessful.
 They should only be used for diagnosis and not monitoring of arrhythmias.
 It would be the expectation that a previous trial of ambulatory monitoring has been non-diagnostic and symptoms persist.
 (33282, 33284, E0616)

-Other uses of all ambulatory monitors are considered investigational, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, measurement of heart rate variability in the assessment of a patient at risk for future cardiac events without symptoms of arrhythmia and ongoing management of diagnosis arrhythmias.
+Other uses of all ambulatory monitors are considered not medically necessary, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, measurement of heart rate variability in the assessment of a patient at risk for future cardiac events without symptoms of arrhythmia and ongoing management of diagnosed arrhythmias.

 Real-time outpatient cardiac telemetry devices may be considered medically necessary for a narrow subset of patients when ALL of the following are met: